Skip to content

 Legal Analysis

-Perjury & False Testimony: Defense Guide in Spain
+Perjury & False Testimony: Defence Guide in Spain

-The offense of perjury/false testimony is not a simple lie; it is a direct attack on the administration of justice.
-As criminal lawyers specialized in perjury/false testimony offenses, we know that many proceedings are triggered by poorly managed contradictions or witness stress, not necessarily by any real criminal intent.
+The offence of perjury/false testimony is not a simple lie; it is a direct attack on the administration of justice.
+As criminal lawyers specialized in perjury/false testimony offences, we know that many proceedings are triggered by poorly managed contradictions or witness stress, not necessarily by any real criminal intent.

-The offense is committed by a witness who departs from the truth in testimony given in judicial proceedings.
+The offence is committed by a witness who departs from the truth in testimony given in judicial proceedings.
 The statement must relate to facts that are relevant to the case: inaccuracies on peripheral or secondary points do not carry the same weight as a falsehood capable of influencing the outcome of the proceedings.
-This materiality requirement is often the first line of defense to explore.
+This materiality requirement is often the first line of defence to explore.

 The Subjective Element: Intent